Baphomet42/Data-Packs/README.md

 + Resource pack optional
     + Most features use display entities, no resource pack needed
+    + The only use of the resource pack is for the following:
 + Custom item texture for Portal Gun
     + Without resource pack it's a fungus on a stick